eclipseisoffline/modifyplayerdata/README.md

 This mod allows Minecraft's data commands (`/data`, `/execute store`, etc.) to modify player data.

-Alongside supporting most vanilla player NBT tags, this mod also adds the `CustomData` NBT tag, which can be used to store any type of NBT data on a per-player basis.

 Feel free to report any bugs, or suggest new features, at the issue tracker.

 ## License